GrowpGS/GrowpNotes/README.md

 Project that aims to be a programming and IT knowledge platform, designed and created by GrowpStutios

+In this project we are using technologies: React, Js, Electron

 ## GrowpStudios
 We are just two young technology lovers and we would like to develop projects that will help people acquire more knowledge